Uptown Funk: Use in other media and covers

 The song was also featured in commercials for L'Oreal's Garnier line, Skippy peanut butter and the Cadillac XT4.
-It is also featured in the films Sonic the Hedgehog 2 (2022) and Lilo & Stitch (2025), on the episode "Child Star" of the sixth season of Glee, and the video game Sackboy: A Big Adventure.
+It is also featured in the film Sonic the Hedgehog 2 (2022), on the episode "Child Star" of the sixth season of Glee and in the video game Sackboy: A Big Adventure.

 The song has been parodied several times.
 Scot Pankey, a teacher at A. Maceo Smith New Tech High School in Dallas, gave his students a video project using the track.
 His students came up with an idea and once Pankey heard it, he wanted to join them.
 After seeing the video, Mars admitted he cried.
 Mikey Bolts, who is known for his impressions and parodies, recreated the "Uptown Funk" singing in the voices of Family Guy characters.
 The voices of Peter Griffin and Stewie Griffin are the most prominent on the track.
 In September 2015, YouTube channel What's The Mashup? used 100 dance scenes from various films synchronizing them to the rhythm of "Uptown Funk".
-Later the single was mashed up with dance moves of different actors, such as Fred Astaire, Ginger Rogers and Gene Kelly in films from the Golden Age of Hollywood.
+Later the single was mashed up with dance moves of different actors, such as Fred Astaire, Ginger Rogers and Gene Kelly, in films from the Golden Age of Hollywood.
 The speed which the scenes are shown was unchanged.
 The YouTube channel known as Baracksdubs created the illusion of President Barack Obama singing "Uptown Funk", using snippets of his speeches.

 Ronson recorded a new version of the song with six unknown musicians for YouTube at the Abbey Road Studios.
 Initially, the group thought they were covering the track for a documentary about Ronson.
 On 12 February 2015, Ronson premiered the first official remix of "Uptown Funk", a radio-exclusive, during his interview on Hot 97.
 It includes a new intro verse by rapper Action Bronson; the final version includes a verse by rapper Bodega Bamz.
 The song has been used by Ligue 1 club Paris Saint Germain to celebrate home goals.